 Vegetables: We only add some onions (brown onion and pearl onions), garlic, potatoes, and carrots.
 We chop the brown onion and leave the pearl onions whole.
 You can either use one type of onion or use both as we do.
 All of these ingredients are incredibly flavorful once cooked, but won’t overwhelm the flavors of the meat and spices.

-If you’d like, you can add a wider variety of vegetables including green beans, celery, eggplant, red or green pepper and zucchini.
+If you’d like, you can add a wider variety of vegetables including green beans, celery, eggplant, red or green peppers and zucchini.

-- Heat some olive oil in a clay or cast iron pot or any other pot that you are using).
+- Heat some olive oil in a pot (a Dutch oven or clay pot).
 Then, add the onions and sauté them until translucent.
-Add the beef pieces and stir the mixture.
+Add the beef chunks and stir the mixture.

 - Cook the meat covered over medium-low heat until the meat starts releasing its juices.